 The best time to drive from Vancouver to Banff is during the summer between June and September.
 This is when the road conditions will be the most favorable, although you can never count on reliable weather in the mountains.

 I’ve driven from Vancouver to Banff in May and had no issues.
-If you’re driving during the shoulder season, you just need to be prepared that there may be some rain and even possibly snow.
+But if you’re driving during the shoulder season, you need to be prepared that there may be some rain and possibly snow.

-What Vehicle You Need for Vancouver to Banff Road Trip
+What Vehicle You Need for Road Trip Vancouver to Banff Road

-Another great option for a Vancouver to Banff road trip is a campervan.
+Another great option for a road trip to Banff from Vancouver is in a campervan.

 While driving from Vancouver to Banff you will be going from the Pacific Standard Time to Mountain Standard Time when you enter Alberta, which is one hour ahead.

 Wildlife is prevalent on the Vancouver to Banff drive, especially in the rocky mountains.
-While this can add magic to your road trip, it’s essential to be vigilant while driving in case wildlife comes out.
+While this can add magic to your road trip, it’s essential to be vigilant while driving.
 Wildlife is most active at dusk and dawn, so pay extra attention at these times.

 Some wildlife you may see along the way are bears (black and grizzly), bighorn sheep, mountain goats, elk, and moose (although moose are more common on an east coast Canada road trip).